 irAEs: a new frontier of autoimmune and autoinflammatory diseases

 Currently, ICI therapy may be used to treat over 40% of all tumors.
-An estimated that 10%-20% of cancer patients treated with immune checkpoint inhibitor (ICI) therapy may develop a serious immune-related adverse event (irAE).
+An estimated 10%-20% of cancer patients treated with immune checkpoint inhibitor (ICI) therapy may develop a serious immune-related adverse event (irAE).
 As the use of ICIs expands, irAEs may become more commonplace.

 “Since 2011, the field of cancer immunotherapy has grown rapidly, with many new drugs and strategies being approved for many different malignancies.
 Unfortunately, unleashing the immune system allows it to not only battle malignancies, it also allows autoimmune diseases to flourish,” says Leonard H. Calabrese, DO (@LCalabreseDO).
-“The field of irAEs related ICI therapy is growing quickly, and, as rheumatologists, we need to be prepared to manage it.”
+“The field of irAEs related to ICI therapy is growing quickly, and, as rheumatologists, we need to be prepared to manage it.”

 The integrated immune response in its homoeostatic state is a balance of complex tolerogenic and inflammatory forces, each contributing to optimal surveillance and patrolling functions designed to detect and dispatch danger while preserving the integrity of the host.
 The end product of the response is influenced by a variety of factors including the hosts genetic background and external variables and events that potentially can alter the immune system.
 In cancer and chronic infections there is an imbalance of depressed local-regional or systemic effector functions allowing continued growth of the tumor or persistence of infection.
 In autoimmunity, inflammatory effector function is overactive relative to tolerance and regulation.
 Both immunotherapy with ICIs and immunosuppressive therapies can shift this balance, with ICIs increasing local/systemic inflammatory reactions and immunosuppressive therapies such as glucocorticoids and cDMARDS and bDMARDS, and other therapies suppressing inflammation with the theoretical possibility of compromising antitumoral effects.